mia-platform/vab/docs/design/folder-structure.md

 ## Vendors

 The **vendors** folder will include two main subfolders: **modules** and **addons**.
-The `module` foldder will contain the downloaded resources divided by flavours.
+The `module` foldder will contain the downloaded resources divided by flavors.
 Modules and add-ons will be structured as Kustomize bases, hence each element will come with its own `kustomization.yaml` files.

 For example: